 Importance of Team Selection in various exams

-Team selection or logical grouping forms a part of Data Interpretation and Logical Reasoning part of the CAT question paper.
-Apart from CAT, in the previous years, this topic is also covered in the form of questions in other MBA/PGDM entrance exams like XAT, SNAP, IIFT etc. The CAT questions on this concept are asked repeatedly, and from the trends of previous years CAT papers, it is evident that one or two questions are asked every year.
+Grouping and selection reasoning or logical grouping forms a part of Data Interpretation and Logical Reasoning questions of the CAT questions paper.
+Apart from cat logical reasoning, in the previous years, this topic is also covered in the form of logical reasoning based questions in other MBA/PGDM entrance exams like XAT, SNAP, IIFT etc. The CAT questions on this concept are asked repeatedly, and from the trends of previous years CAT papers, it is evident that one or two Team Selection questions are asked every year.

-Below are the details about the concept for different competitive MBA exam:
+Below are the details about the concept for different logical reasoning topics covered in different competitive MBA exam: